What is AP English Essay?

 - Learn to read and comprehend poetry/prose quickly.
 Practice by reading a lot of different poems from different time periods.

 - Read the prompt before reading the poem/prose and right before writing.
 Annotate the prompt.
 Look for keywords and themes.
 Make sure you understand the question entirely.

 - Annotate the passage/poem as you go.
 Pay close attention to the keywords and main topics given to you in the prompt.

 Remember: practice makes perfect.
 Here are a couple of AP English Literature essay prompts for you to practice.

 This question states that you need to analyze how the speaker uses symbolism through such devices as form, diction, and imagery.
 In your English class, you probably learned that symbolism is when a writer takes a symbol and attaches a secondary meaning to it.
 Tokens can be metaphors or metaphysical conceits.
 In this case, the Flea resembles something that isn’t exactly a Flea.
 Your interpretation should be accurate and supported by evidence.
 You don’t want to list rhetorical devices.
 Instead, you want to analyze the essay and make sure your claim is supported.

 This question asks you to analyze the way structure contributes to the meaning of the poem.
 The structure of the poem is a villanelle.
 From here on, you have to develop a unique interpretation of how the structure contributes to the meaning.
 Here, you can focus on repetition and elaborate on how it helps to mean.
-While writing essays like this, instead of quoting the whole line in your essay, just write the line number when referring to a specific point in the poem.
+While writing essays like this, instead of quoting the whole line in your custom essay, just write the line number when referring to a specific point in the poem.